Adam-Carstensen/Shredsheets/README.md

 Learn chords and voicings.

-Learn Scales and Modes.
+Learn scales and modes.

-Alternate Tunings.
+Alternate tunings.

-Lefty Mode!
+Lefty mode!

 Shredsheets on Android currently supports the following scales and modes: